ahhhiii/EpidemiologyModeller/README.md

 Configure and graph compartmental models in epidemiology;

-As done for my 2021 Computer Science A-Level.
+As done for a part of my 2021 Computer Science A-Level.

 ![](https://i.imgur.com/L13vLzZ.png)